PostHog/posthog.com/contents/tutorials/calculating-new-returning-users.md

 ### First time event tracker

-You can set up and use the [first time event tracker app](/docs/apps/first-time-event-tracker) to add a property on users to say when they completed the pageview, identify, or custom event for the first time.
+You can set up and use the [first time event tracker app](/docs/apps/first-time-event-tracker) to add property to events that says if it was the first time it happened.

 To set it up, search for "First Time Event Tracker" in your PostHog instance, set the event you want to track in the configuration (like `$pageview`) and enable the app.

 ![First time event tracker](../images/tutorials/calculating-new-returning-users/first.png)

-You can then filter for recent events where `is_first_event_user` is `true` to get new users for analysis.
+You can then filter for events where `is_first_event_user` is `true` recently to get new users for analysis.
+This method is useful if you don't want to set up or use cohorts in your analysis.

 ### Manually set user property